Disneyland Food and Wine Festival with Kids

 Benefits & Tips for Purchasing the Sip & Savor Pass

+What is a Sip and Savor Pass?
 With the purchase of a Sip and Savor Pass, guests can enjoy 8 food or non-alcoholic drinks from the participating marketplace locations and inside Paradise Garden Grill.

 Note that you should NOT snap off your coupon tab until you’re ready to pay and the cast member at the register sees you do so.
 On that note, don’t hand over the Sip & Savor Pass to your toddler or preschooler, lest they snap off all your coupon tabs!

 Cost of a Disney Sip and Savor Pass

-This means each item costs you an average of $6.75.
-Aim to only purchase treats that reach or exceed that number to get the best value from your Pass purchase. (ie: you’ll lose money choosing items cheaper than $6.75 with the Sip & Savor Pass).
+This means each item costs you an average of $7.00.
+Is the Sip and Savor Pass worth it?
+Yes, if you aim to only purchase treats that reach or exceed that number to get the best value from your Pass purchase. (ie: you’ll lose money choosing items cheaper than $7.00 with the Sip & Savor Pass).

 No need to eat all the things in a single day!
 Annual pass holders or those with multi-day Disneyland tickets can purchase a Sip and Savor Pass then spread out the use of the coupons over multiple visits.